 Click the questions to find your answers below

 Philip Morris International (PMI) sells over 130 brands.
-Our cigarette portfolio is led by Marlboro, the world’s best-selling international cigarette.
-Marlboro is complemented in the premium-price category by Parliament and Virginia S. Our leading mid-price brands are L&M, Lark, Merit, Muratti, and Philip Morris.
+Its cigarette portfolio is led by Marlboro, the world’s best-selling international cigarette.
+Marlboro is complemented in the premium-price category by Parliament and Virginia S. PMI's leading mid-price brands are L&M, Lark, Merit, Muratti, and Philip Morris.
 Other leading international brands include Bond Street, Chesterfield, Next, and Red & White.

-In addition to our leading international and local cigarette brand portfolio, we’re also commercializing our smoke-free alternatives to cigarettes.
+In addition to PMI's leading international and local cigarette brand portfolio, its also commercializing smoke-free alternatives to smoking cigarettes.
 These products do not burn tobacco, but have the nicotine and taste that can satisfy existing smokers.

-PMI’s products are sold in more than 175 markets.
-In many of these we hold the number-one or number-two position by market share.
+Philip Morris International’s products are sold in more than 175 markets.
+In many of these PMI holds the number-one or number-two position by market share.

-Our portfolio of international and local brands is led by Marlboro, the world’s best-selling international cigarette.
+The company's portfolio of international and local brands is led by Marlboro, the world’s best-selling cigarette.

-In addition to our cigarette brand portfolio, we are also commercializing alternatives to cigarettes.
-Our smoke-free products do not burn tobacco, but have the nicotine and taste that can satisfy existing adult smokers.
-Our most advanced smoke-free product is the IQOS tobacco heating system.
+In addition to PMI's cigarette brand portfolio, it is also commercializing alternatives to cigarettes.
+PMI's smoke-free products do not burn tobacco, but have the nicotine and taste that can satisfy existing adult smokers.
+Its most advanced smoke-free product is the IQOS tobacco heating system.